f5devcentral/f5-digital-customer-engagement-center/docs/solutions/delivery/application_delivery_controller/nginx/kic/labSetupAWS.rst

          --resources publicSubnetAZ1 publicSubnetAZ2 \
          --tags Key=kubernetes.io/cluster/my-cluster-3820603181,Value=shared   Key=kubernetes.io/role/elb,Value=1

    For EKS to create an Elastic Load Balancer for our Ingress solution, two tags need to be placed on the public subnets.
 Ideally, Terraform would add the tags.
 However, the EKS module from Terraform does not manipulate those.
-So, we're doing it manually.
+So, we are doing it manually.
 These issues can be tracked here.

    - issue01_
    - issue02_